-Read below the tales of two volunteers, Jennifer O. and Loren R., as the work alongside Jamaican women to improve livelihoods and broaden job skills
+Read below the tales of two volunteers, Jennifer O. and Loren R., as they work alongside Jamaican women to improve livelihoods and broaden job skills.

-In all, Jen says, “I’m overjoyed that I am making an impact and empowering these women, I am looking forward to what else comes with the Young Women’s Group.”
+In all, Jennifer O. says, “I’m overjoyed that I am making an impact and empowering these women, I am looking forward to what else comes with the Young Women’s Group.”
 Needless to say, the ladies in her community are too.

-Loren Reese is an environment volunteer who works with a women’s group called Mountainside Juices.
+Loren R. is an Environment Volunteer who works with a women’s group called Mountainside Juices Benevolent Society.
 They are dedicated to bringing financial opportunities to women and families in their community.
 The group began to blossom when they received financial support from a local funding organization to reopen a natural juice factory.